-Austin is one of the most LGBTQ-friendly cities in the country.
+Austin is one of the most LGBTQ+-friendly cities in the country, with a perfect score of 100 on the Human Rights Campaign's Municipal Equality Index.
 But you won’t find just one “gayborhood” here.
 The community is integrated throughout this inclusive town, which means that LGBTQ visitors will find a warm welcome wherever they wander.

 Check out our two-day itinerary that will direct you to some of the most popular shopping districts, restaurants, nightclubs and gay-owned businesses in Austin.